-the record should be made as soon as possible after the individual hearing the disclosure has reported it verbally to the DSL.
+- the record should be made as soon as possible after the individual hearing the disclosure has reported it verbally to the DSL.
 The facts, not opinions (unless of particular relevance), should be accurately recorded in a non-judgemental way.
-It is important to remember that expressing an opinion as to whether the child is telling the truth is not helpful and can prejudice how a case proceeds

-• the record should ideally be on the standard 'concerns' form (see Appendix Seven) but if this is not used, should include:

-- o The child's name, gender, and date of birth. - o date and time of the conversation - o what was the context and who was present during the disclosure? - o what did the child say? (verbatim if possible) - o what questions were asked? (verbatim if possible) - o responses to questions (verbatim if possible) - o any observations concerning child's demeanour and any injuries. - o the name of the person to whom the disclosure was reported. - o printed name and job title of the author, followed by signature and date.
+It is important to remember that expressing an opinion as to whether the child is telling the truth is not helpful and can prejudice how a case proceeds - the record should ideally be on the standard 'concerns' form (see Appendix Seven) but if this is not used, should include: - The child's name, gender, and date of birth - date and time of the conversation - what was the context and who was present during the disclosure? - what did the child say? (verbatim if possible) - what questions were asked? (verbatim if possible) - responses to questions (verbatim if possible) - any observations concerning child's demeanour and any injuries - the name of the person to whom the disclosure was reported - printed name and job title of the author, followed by signature and date discussions, and decisions made and the reasons for those decisions should be recorded in writing.
+If in doubt about recording requirements staff should discuss this with the DSL.